Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The organization of your photos may not be something you think of as post-processing, but it’s still a critical element of your post-photography work.
 You have to put those photos somewhere and, ideally, have a system to find them.

 Many people rely upon Lightroom Collections to organize their photos.
 Those collections are the digital equivalent of stuffing your photos in a shoebox.
 It completely ignores the capability of your computer to sort and identify your photos based upon metadata – information that describes your photographs.

 Keywords allow you to add descriptive words and phrases as metadata for your photos.
-You don't need to add information that's already stored in your photo, like the time and date.
-There are people who create cumbersome folders and collections based upon date, and that's such a waste of time.
-Your camera has a clock and it puts the time & date in every photo file.
+You don’t need to add information stored in your photo, like the time and date.
+Some people create cumbersome folders and collections based upon date, and that’s such a waste of time.
+Your camera has a clock, and it puts the time & date in every photo file.
 Lightroom reads that data, so why would you duplicate it?